 Cultural Narratives is a seminar class designed to engage students in narrative theory, to help them understand narratives as cultural data, and to confront their own narratives as academics.
 To access the syllabus, click on the link above.

 This is the syllabus for a course designed to engage students with the deep history of engendered life, using those insights to think about their own.
 The course is taught in the Anthropology Department, but cross-listed with Gender and Women's Studies.

 This course is required of our first year M.A. students to lead them through the process of designing an academic project.
 The final product in the course is their Master's project proposal.

 This is the syllabus for the field school held at Amache, the former Japanese American internment camp in Colorado.
-The course combined training in historical archaeology with training in museum studies.
-Anne Amati, of the DU Museum of Anthropology, and Dr. Christina Kreps, assisted with the museum studies portion of the course.
+The course combines training in historical archaeology with training in museum studies.
+Anne Amati and Brooke Rohde of the DU Museum of Anthropology, assist with the museum studies portion of the course.

 This course, which is a dual undergraduate/graduate course, introduces students to the methods required for field research in archaeology, especially site survey and testing.
 The course involves lecture and hands-on work on campus as well as fieldwork at archaeological sites.

 This course focuses on legal, ethical, and community mandates for the management of heritage sites, in particular those that include tangible remains.
 The course takes a balanced approach, providing theoretical, thematic, and legal background, but also a wealth of actual practice with the management of heritage sites.